 - Percentage of students participating in professional activities ( ≥ 75% )

-- Program completion rate ( ≥ 75% average of past 5 years)
+- Job placement rate ( ≥ 75% average for the past 5 years)

 Philosophy, Mission and Goals Statement